electron/electron/docs/api/app.md

 the current executable.
 The whole link, including protocol, will be passed to your application as a parameter.

-On Windows you can provide optional parameters path, the path to your executable, and args, an array of arguments to be passed to your executable when it launches.
+On Windows, you can provide optional parameters path, the path to your executable, and args, an array of arguments to be passed to your executable when it launches.

 **Note:** On macOS, you can only register protocols that have been added to